How to Prevent Falls for Elderly: The Ultimate Fall Prevention Checklist

-- Keep the senior's most commonly used small appliances like microwaves and coffee makers on the counter top.
+- Keep the senior’s most commonly used small appliances like microwaves and coffee makers on the countertop.
 This reduces the fall risk from them bending over to get them out of a cabinet.

-- Put their most commonly used dishes and drinkware in the lowest shelf of the cabinets.
+- Put their most commonly used dishes and drinkware on the lowest shelf of the cabinets.
 The reduces the temptation to use a stool or stand on tippy toes to get an item.
 If a stool is necessary, get a step stool with a handle and rubber non-slip pad.

 - Same for the refrigerator, keep their favorite items at arm level to minimize bending over.

 - Teach the senior to do food prep while seated at the table instead of standing.
 This will help keep save their energy.
 Use safer utensils if they have dexterity or hand problems to reduce the chance of an injury.